 Contact information

-Make sure the employer has a way to reach you by including your phone number and email address.
-Most employers use digital correspondence nowadays, so there’s no need to include your address unless it is specifically requested.
+This is pretty straightforward.
+Ensure that employers have a way to reach you by including your phone number and email address.
+In today’s digital age, you don’t need to include your physical address unless specifically requested.

 Academic history